kungfoo/falcon-bms-control/README.md

 ## What is this?

-Falcon BMS Control lets you control Falcon BMS from any touch enabled device (tablet or computer).
+falcon-bms-control` lets you control Falcon BMS from any touch enabled device (tablet or computer).

-Releases for both iOS and android are available for free.
+Releases for iOS, android and Windows are available for free.

 This repository contains the following modules/folders: